 use of both hands are not as ergonomically friendly as tools that can be

 effectively manipulated by only one hand.
-Several short-handled weeding tools are also illustrated on the
+Several ergonomic short-handled weeding tools are also illustrated on the

 weeding tools of the twisting genre are

 The advantage of the hoe-type tool in general is its efficiency for shaving small seedlings from the soil surface and uplifting small plants by the roots in soft soil.
 This is particularly effective for early season annuals and biennials.
 Some wide blades are effective for clearing and tilling a larger area.
 The more narrow "precision" blades are safer to use in close proximity to plants you wish to protect.
-Several claw tools use pointed tines in the shape of a claw to cultivate soil.
+Several claw tools use pointed tines in the shape of a claw to cultivate soil, a smaller version of the fork.
+There are also fork-hoe tools that combine both tools on the same head, as well as rake-hoe combos sometimes used by firefighting crews.
 The diameter of the claw for these cultivators is twice the size of the weed twisters used for pulling weeds.
 The limitation of the hoe-type tools and cultivators in general is that they are not designed to remove dandelions or other weeds from lawns.
 The one exception that we have discovered has a very narrow "V"-faced blade for extra precise weeding.

 Cultivation and Weeding in Organic Farming

 There are several non-hoe type weed pullers for removing weeds from lawns with back-saving features.
 The long-handled "V" notched tools and the weed twisters are designed for this job.
 An "L" shaped tool works in a way similar to the twisters.
-A jet stream of water is used by one innovative tool to penetrate the soil and uproot the dandelions.
+A jet stream of water is used by one innovative tool to penetrate the soil and uproot the dandelions which water may come in handy when using a torch weeder to burn off the weeds.
+Both also compared on the chart.
 There are other tools on the retail market that we have not identified here.
-Even in their absence, you may analyze their features based on your comparison with those we describe and those identified in the Weeder Features Chart below.
+Even in their absence, you may analyze their features based on your comparison with those we describe and those identified in the Weeder Features Chart on the next page.

 A number of power tools designed to trim the top of grassy weeds and ground covers can be purchased in many stores and online.
 Some people also use lawn mowers to crop the weeds growing in their lawns.
 The Garden Tools page illustrates of few of the more popular weed trimmers on the market, as well as other tools and solutions for weed control.
 Keep in mind that whacking a weed without removing its roots may only be a temporary solution for weed control.

 Brush clearing tools are designed mostly for land management such as forestry and wild land conservation.
 Once in a while a home gardener or farmer may need a tool to cut, trim or remove heavy brush, trees and a variety of large plants and weeds.
 A hand weeding tool, like the Ergonica Weed Twister for example, can cross over into the brush clearing category because of its ability to pull out large weeds with a root diameter of 1.5 to 2 inches, depending on the shape of the root.
 The depth or length of the root can be as long as 12 to 24 inches or more for effective removal, depending on the length of the Weed Twister model.
-Cutting tools, of course, differ from plant removal tools, and include a variety of machetes, saws, axes, hatchets and other similar tools .
+Cutting tools, of course, differ from plant removal tools, and include a variety of axes, hatchets, machetes, saws (chain saws, hand saws, pole saws, reciprocating saws), and other similar tools as well as tree pruners.
 A number of brush cutting tools and brush removal or clearing tools can be found on the web by using your favorite search engine.
-For example, the weed wrench and several weed poppers are designed for the removal of large plants and trees.
+For example, the PullerBear and several weed poppers are designed for the removal of large plants and small trees as described in Tree Sprouts above.

 Most of these larger plant removal tools are heavy and expensive, costing about twice as much as gardening hand tools.
 Examples of these heavy-duty tools include the Weed Wrench and Root Talon.
 For this reason, land managers may consider a tool like the Weed Twister to more efficiently remove weeds that do not require the extra overhead and ergonomic stress of larger tools.
 The Weed Twister also makes a handy walking staff because of its light weight and T-handle which is convenient for land management outings for identifying and removing invasive weeds.
 For even larger plant and tree challenges, there are tractor-mounted devices that can rip out mature trees, grind out tree stumps and dig deep into the soil with augers to remove whatever lies within their paths.
 The web is an excellent resource to help you do your homework and learn about new mechanical solutions to land management (and weeding) that may dynamically change from year to year.